 Bonus offer of securities

-Let’s go back to the first example described in this section - a Ford dealership advertises they’ll give customers 100 shares of Ford common stock for free with the purchase of a new Ford truck.
-Legally speaking, the advertisement would be considered an offer of securities, and a securities sale would occur if a customer accepted the offer.
+Back to the earlier example: if a Ford dealership advertises that it will give customers 100 shares of Ford common stock for free with the purchase of a new Ford truck, that advertisement is legally an offer of securities.
+If a customer buys the truck and receives the shares, a sale of securities has occurred.

-Why is this important?
-Remember, only registered financial professionals can offer securities to the public.
-For this to occur, the dealership must be registered and regulated as a broker-dealer, and any employee engaged in the process would be considered an agent.
-Being subject to securities laws and registration fees would significantly increase the cost of running the dealership’s business.
-Although there are several publicly traded automobile companies (Ford, Tesla, GM, Honda), you won’t find any of them offering their stock (or any of their securities) to customers because of this rule.
+Why does this matter?
+Only registered financial professionals can offer securities to the public.
+For this to happen legally, the dealership would need to be registered and regulated as a broker-dealer, and any employee involved would be considered an agent.
+That registration, regulation, and the related fees would significantly increase the cost of running the dealership.
+This is why you don’t see publicly traded auto companies offering their stock (or other securities) as customer “bonuses.”

 Gift of assessable stock

-You’ve probably never heard of assessable stock because it hasn’t been in existence for decades.
-Regardless, it’s covered in the USA, and therefore you could see exam questions on this defunct security.
+You’ve probably never heard of assessable stock because it hasn’t been used for decades.
+Even so, it’s covered in the USA, so it can still appear on the exam.

 Warrants, rights, derivatives, and convertibles